-This report documents the results of the second annual ecological monitoring event for the Broken Hill Offset site as required under Condition of Approval (COA) C5.
-Monitoring of the offset site is required to demonstrate an 'improve or maintain' outcome for the identified biodiversity offset values at the site and to identify any management/remedial actions required to achieve these outcomes.
+This report documents the results of the third annual (Year 3) ecological monitoring event for the offset site as required under Condition of Approval (COA) C5.
+Monitoring of the offset site is required to demonstrate an 'improve or maintain' outcome for the identified biodiversity offset values at the site and to identify any management or remedial actions required to achieve these outcomes.

 Monitoring requires the collection of ecological data, consistent with the methodology described in the Biodiversity Offset Management Plan (BOMP) prepared by NGH Environmental (2013).
-The results are described and analysed with comparison to the baseline data from the BOMP (NGH 2013) and those of the first annual monitoring event to determine if there have been any significant changes in the vegetation and habitat conditions and the consistency of these with the objective of improving or maintaining the biodiversity values on the site.
+The results are described and analysed with comparison to the baseline data from the BOMP (NGH 2013) and those of the first and second year monitoring events to determine if there have been any significant changes in the vegetation and habitat conditions and the consistency of these with the objective of improving or maintaining the biodiversity values on the site.

-In addition, an evaluation was undertaken of any required management actions and their effectiveness, as outlined in the BOMP (NGH 2013).
-The BioBanking Assessment Methodology (BBAM 2009) also lists the standard management actions required to be undertaken at offset sites.
-These are:

-- Management of grazing for conservation
+In addition, an evaluation was undertaken of any required management actions and their effectiveness, as outlined in the BOMP (NGH 2013) and the standard management actions required to be undertaken at offset sites outlined in the BioBanking Assessment Methodology (BBAM 2009) including management of grazing for conservation, weed control, management of fire for conservation, management of human disturbance, retention of regrowth and remnant native vegetation, replanting or supplementary planting where natural regeneration will not be sufficient, retention of dead timber, erosion control and retention of rocks.

-- Weed control

-- Management of fire for conservation

-- Management of human disturbance

-- Retention of regrowth and remnant native vegetation

-- Replanting or supplementary planting where natural regeneration will not be sufficient

-- Retention of dead timber

-- Erosion control

-- Retention of rocks.

-JACOBS NSW SPATIAL - GIS MAP file : BH_Solar_Offset_Locality_F002_r2v2 | 9/01/2018

-Access easement
+Figure 1.1 Broken Hill Solar Plant and offset site location